quantrocket/networking/README.md

     g++ -o chatroom src/json/*.cpp example/*.cpp -lSDL_net --std=c++0x -pthread -I./include/

 I testet it using GNU/Linux Ubuntu 12.04 32-Bit and gcc 4.6.3.
+But it should work with MinGW as-well.
+Just remember too add e.g. `-lmingw32` (I had to add when compiling using Wine on my 32-bit machine.)

 # Scheduled Changes
 ===